ES-DOC/cordex-specializations-land/CONTRIBUTING.md

-# Contributing to the CMIP6 specializations
+# Contributing to the CORDEX specializations

 Dear ES-DOC community member,

-Thank you for taking the time to consider making a contribution to the CMIP6 specializations.
+Thank you for taking the time to consider making a contribution to the CORDEX specializations.

-This set of guidelines provides a overview of the practices and procedures that should be used in fixing, updating, or adding to the CMIP6 specializations
+This set of guidelines provides a overview of the practices and procedures that should be used in fixing, updating, or adding to the CORDEX specializations

 The ES-DOC community takes great pride in respectful and collegial discourse.
 Any disrespectful or otherwise derogatory communication